runebaas/switzerlan-rules/rules/tournaments/osu.md

 #### Bans

-You are not allowed to ban 2 maps from the same modpool, e.g. HD1 and HD2.
+You are not allowed to ban two maps from the same modpool, e.g. HD1 and HD2.

 However, both players can choose to ban maps from the same modpool, e.g. Player 1 bans HR1 and Player 2 HR2.